SLAM with Sensor Integration Guide for Robotics Navigation Systems

 Application ScopeNarrowBroad

-SLAM with sensor integration is indirectly influenced by regulations related to robotics, autonomous systems, and data usage.
+SLAM systems are influenced by broader regulations related to robotics, data usage, and automation.

-• Autonomous Vehicle Guidelines: Regulations for testing and deploying self-driving systems.
+• Autonomous vehicle guidelines for testing and deployment

 • Smart city development programs